spark-mv/cdn/stats_install.md

 This is a step-by-step guide to adding the free HolaCDN video statistics to your website.

+Curious to see what statistics are provided?
+Login to the [demo account] (http://bit.ly/HolaCDNPortalDemo) to see a live example (user: portal_demo@hola.org, password: holacdn)

 **_Hola video statistics are and will always remain free_**

 # Create an account